Tycho10101/ClassiCubeAngled/readme.md

 * Works with effectively all graphics cards that support OpenGL or Direct3D 9
 * Runs on Windows, macOS, Linux, Android, iOS, and in a web browser
 * Also runs on OpenBSD, FreeBSD, NetBSD, Solaris, Haiku, IRIX, SerenityOS
-* Although in various stages of early development, also runs on various consoles
+* Although in various stages of early development, also runs on various consoles c:

 </details>